v1a0/telegram-bots/README.md

 ## Categories

  - ### [Github workflows](#github-workflow)
-   - [Telegram-notify-workflow](#telegram-notify-workflow) - notifications for chats about new releases / pr (soon) and other
+   - [Telegram-notify-workflow](#telegram-notify-workflow) - Sending notifications to chats about new releases / pr (soon) and other actions in github repo

  - ### [Automate Telegram](#automate-telegram)
    - [Media Scraping Channel Bot](#media-scraping-channel-bot) - Scrapping media content from all input messages and creating posts for a channel from it, auto-posting